 - Restart your computer, modem, and router.
 When restarting, make sure to leave everything powered off for at least ten seconds before restarting.
 This step can often fix routing issues and other connection-related problems.

-Change your login location
+Changing your login location

 A starting location field appears on the login screen; you may choose to log in at your last location, your home, or you may enter the name of any Region in order to attempt to log into that Region directly.